Fire Operations Technician/Equipment Operator

 Percentage Of Time 10 Job Duty Category Land Management Duty/Responsibility

 Incumbent will assist implementing land management plans which will include timber marking, RCW monitoring, herbicide applications, and road work.
 Other duties assigned to this position will include compiling and utilizing environmental and ecological data using personal data assistants (PDA) and ArcPad software, collecting data in post burn areas using a PDA, and ensuring that information collected gets turned in to proper personnel to get downloaded into a database.

 Special Instructions to Applicants

-Prospective candidates should apply online at http://jobs.colostate.edu/postings/48250.
+Prospective candidates should apply online.
 Applicants must meet the minimum qualifications in the announcement to be considered for hire.
-Apply no later than September 8, 2017, for full consideration.
+Apply no later than January 7, 2018, 11:59 pm (MST) for full consideration.
 Upload each of the items below individually as a Word Document (.doc), PDF (.pdf), or Rich Text Format (.rtf).
 Please note that incomplete applications cannot be considered.
 Please remove social security numbers and birthdates from application materials.
 A complete application consists of:

-References are collected within your application.
-Please provide contact information for 3 professional references.
+References are to be included in your application – Contact information for 3 professional references including at least one supervisor.
 References will not be contacted without prior notification of candidates.

 Conditions of Employment